“[Verbal Poker Tells is] a veritable encyclopedia of ways in which poker players reveal information when they open their mouths.”

 – Andrew Brokos, pro poker player, co-host of the Thinking Poker Podcast

 “This book needed to be written, and it will never need to be written again.
-On behalf of all poker players, I thank you, Zach, for compiling this treasure of profitable content, and for doing such a splendid job of organizing it and writing it up.”
+On behalf of all poker players, I thank you, Zach, for compiling this treasure of profitable content.”

 – Tommy Angelo, pro poker player, author of Elements of Poker

 Buy Verbal Poker Tells ebook, $33

 This package includes Verbal Poker Tells in all major ebook formats:

 The book is yours, forever, with no digital rights restrictions.
 EPUB and Kindle are the recommended formats.

 Kindle ebook: The ebook bundle for sale on this page includes a Kindle file, and it’s easy to place in your Kindle library.

 For more details about the book and author, keep reading more below.

 My name is Zachary Elwood.
 I’ve played poker seriously since 2003 and played as my main source of income for three of those years.
 I’m the author of three books on poker tells: Reading Poker Tells, Verbal Poker Tells, and Exploiting Poker Tells.